 Annulment of Awards, by Eduardo Zuleta

-This course will analyze the mechanisms of annulment of awards, both in the context of commercial and investment cases.
+This course analyzed the mechanisms of annulment of awards, both in the context of commercial and investment cases.
 Commercial and non-ICSID investment awards are usually challenged before local tribunals at the seat of arbitration under the local arbitration laws.
-On the other hand, the the ICSID Convention provides for a specific mechanism to request the annulment of awards rendered under it.
-This course will analyze the peculiarities of each annulment mechanism (grounds for challenge, procedural issues and the effects of the challenge).
+On the other hand, the ICSID Convention provides for a specific mechanism to request the annulment of awards rendered under it.
+This course analyzed the peculiarities of each annulment mechanism (grounds for challenge, procedural issues and the effects of the challenge).

 Private International Law and Investment Arbitration, by Prof. José Antonio Moreno Rodríguez

 Investment Arbitration raises several issues related to Private International Law; many times ignored, neglected, or not handled appropriately.
-This course will deal with these issues, focusing in particular in the delicate problem of applicable law, both in the presence and absence of choice.
-The course will also address Public International Law, Non-State Law, and other matters related to this issue.
+This course dealt with these issues, focusing in particular on the delicate problem of applicable law, both in the presence and absence of choice.
+The course also addressed Public International Law, Non-State Law, and other matters related to this issue.

 Sports Arbitration, by Prof. Antonio Rigozzi

 The Court of Arbitration for Sport (CAS) acts as the world’s highest sports tribunal for most kinds of disputes between athletes/clubs and sports governing bodies.
 CAS also administers commercial arbitrations in sports matters and a specific arbitration procedure for the Olympic Games.
-This course will enable participants to understand how sport disputes are resolved, gain a comprehensive overview of the different procedures before the CAS, and to have the opportunity to discuss their specificity, including the impact on the rights of athletes.
+This course enabled participants to understand how sports disputes are resolved, gain a comprehensive overview of the different procedures before the CAS, and to have the opportunity to discuss their specificity, including the impact on the rights of athletes.

-The lectures seek to give LAIAC’s participants an overview of a doctrinal and practical question touching upon international arbitration.
-The 2020 program includes the following lectures:
+The lectures sought to give LAIAC’s participants an overview of a doctrinal and practical question touching upon international arbitration.
+The 2020 program included the following lectures:

 Inaugural Lecture: Latin America and International Arbitration, by Prof. Raúl Vinuesa

-This lecture will expose the importance of international arbitration in Latin America and will identify the specificities and similarities of arbitration in the region, compared to the general transnational trends.
-Selected issues will also be covered.
+This lecture exposed the importance of international arbitration in Latin America and identified the specificities and similarities of arbitration in the region, compared to the general transnational trends.

 The Singapore Convention on Mediation, by Prof. Roque Caivano

 The signing of the Singapore Convention on October 7, 2019 on the “International Settlement Agreement resulting from Mediation” aims to increase recourse to mediation in the global ADR perspective.
-This lecture will guide participants through this convention, as well as through its implication (and combination) for arbitration practitioners.
+This lecture guided participants through this convention, as well as through its implication (and combination) for arbitration practitioners.